timob/jnigi/README.md

 A package to access Java from Golang code.
 Can be used from a Golang executable or shared library.
 This allows for Golang to initiate the JVM or Java to start a Golang runtime respectively.

-## Install
+## Compile
-Run the install script with the JDK path location.
+The `CGO_CFLAGS` needs to be set to add the JNI C header files.
+The `compilevars.sh` script will do this.
 ```
+# put this in your build script
-./install.sh <root path of jdk>
+source <gopath>/src/github.com/timob/jnigi/compilevars.sh <root path of jdk>
 ```

-On Windows you can use `install.bat`.
+On Windows you can use `install.bat` in the same way.

-This script sets the CGO_CFLAGS to add the C header includes.
-You can do this your self and run `go install`, and setting these is needed for `go test`.

 ## Finding JVM at Runtime
 Set `JAVA_HOME` environment variable to the JDK path location, from here JNIGI will look for the JVM library installed in the JRE.